Skip to product information

 the first tears shed,

-the first star settling in the sky
+the first star set in the sky.

-My soul slips away from itself
+My soul slips away from itself—

-—chasing shadows,
+chasing shadows,

 running alongside footsteps fading into time.